 The Cost of Dark Data

 In December last year, Seagate released a report that showed how cloud storage as a service is expanding in the UK to address the rising cost of data management, finding that British businesses were spending on average £213,000 per year on data storage and management and were prioritizing this, with employee welfare and training suffering as a result.
-Previously it was estimated that Netflix was spending $9.6 million per month through AWS but last year it was reported the company was making attempts to control cloud costs.
+It was estimated that Netflix was spending $9.6 million per month through AWS which to reports that the company was making attempts to control cloud costs.

 As data becomes an even more valuable commodity, companies become a bigger target for cyber criminals, phishing, and other methods of social engineering are increasingly employed to access and exploit data.
 Any breach can be damaging to brand reputation and the more data stored, the greater the risk.
 A report released last year - The Dark Side of Data - revealed that 7 out of 10 enterprise leaders polled said data storage presents more risk than value but a worryingly low percentage of respondents were aware of those risks.